 It creates vibrant intellectual communities, ignites debate, and spreads new knowledge.
-For over 50 years, the MIT Press has been a leading light in academic publishing, the only university press rooted at the intersection of science, technology, art, and design.
+For over 50 years, the MIT Press has been a leading light in academic publishing, and the only university press rooted at the intersection of science, technology, art, and design.
 From its offices in Cambridge and London, the Press publishes over 200 new books a year and over 30 journals, broadening the reach of a wide range of university and public intellectuals.
-By giving voice to the most credible and creative minds in order to advance our understanding of the world, its greatest challenges, and one another.
+By giving voice to the most credible and creative minds in the world, the Press advances our understanding of the world, its greatest challenges, and one another.
 In short, the MIT Press reduces the distance between MIT and the wider world.

-Our goal is to invent the future of the university-based publishing, by strengthening our connection with the public through an enhanced digital strategy; developing best-in-class content in MIT’s current and emerging areas of excellence; and, lead by pushing the boundaries of academic publishing in accord with MIT’s mission to advance research and teaching that make an impact and change the world for the better.
+The MIT Press continues to invent the future of university-based publishing by strengthening our connection with the public through an enhanced digital strategy and open access initiatives; developing best-in-class content in MIT’s current and emerging areas of scholarship; and, pushing the boundaries of academic publishing in accord with MIT’s mission to advance research and teaching that make an impact and change the world for the better.

 Amy Brand PhD’ 89

 The Urbanowski Fund honors the legacy of the visionary director who led the MIT Press for almost 30 years, from 1975, to 2003.
-The Urbanowski Fund “future-proofs” the Press by supporting innovations in digital publishing at the MIT Press, along with the Press’ mission-driven publication efforts, by covering full or partial publication costs of high-quality, peer-reviewed scholarly books.
+The Urbanowski Fund “future-proofs” the Press by supporting innovations in digital publishing, along with the Press’ mission-driven publication efforts.
+It covers full or partial publication costs of high-quality, peer-reviewed scholarly books.